MicrosoftDocs/cpp-docs/docs/linux/create-a-new-linux-project.md

 First, make sure you have the **Linux Development Workload** for Visual Studio installed.
 For more information, see [Download, install, and set up the Linux workload](download-install-and-setup-the-linux-development-workload.md).

 When you create a new C++ project for Linux in Visual Studio, you can choose to create a Visual Studio project or a CMake project.
 This article describes how to create a Visual Studio project.
-In general, for new projects that might include open-source code or that you intend to compile for cross-platform development, we recommend that you use CMake with Visual Studio.
-With a CMake project you can build and debug the same project on both Windows and Linux.
+In general, for new projects that might include open-source code or you intend to compile for cross-platform development, we recommend you use CMake with Visual Studio.
+With a CMake project, you can build and debug the same project on both Windows and Linux.
 For more information, see [Create and configure a Linux CMake Project](cmake-linux-project.md).

-If you have an existing Windows Visual Studio solution that you would like to extend to compile for Linux, and CMake is not an option, then you can add a Visual Studio Linux project to the Windows solution, along with a **Shared Items** project.
+If you have an existing Windows Visual Studio solution that you would like to extend to compile for Linux, and CMake isn't an option, then you can add a Visual Studio Linux project to the Windows solution, along with a **Shared Items** project.
 Put the code that is shared between both platforms in the Shared Items project, and add a reference to that project from the Windows and Linux projects.

 ## Create a new Linux project